This post contains affiliate links.

 What are complete proteins?

 Animal proteins are always complete proteins.
 These include meat, fish, poultry, eggs, and dairy.
-Some plant-based sources are complete to include spinach, quinoa, and cauliflower.
+Some plant-based sources are complete to include peas, soybeans, and quinoa is very close (it contains them all but two are a little low).
+They contain all of the 9 essential amino acids we mentioned above.

 Most plant-based proteins are incomplete to varying degrees.
-Variety in a vegetarian or vegan diet is critical to supplying all 9 essential amino acids because an amino acid lacking in one veggie might be in abundance in another.
+Variety in a vegetarian or vegan diet is critical to supplying all 9 essential amino acids because an amino acid lacking in one veggie might be in abundance in another, so one tactic is to match veggies together so that when you eat one that is missing some amino acids, it is covered by another that is high in that nutrient.
+We will recommend some pairings for those veggies that are incomplete.

 Veggies High In Protein

 Let’s start looking at which vegetables are high in protein and will help get us to the ideal daily protein intake range.
-We will use a “serving size” of 100g (about 3 ½ ounces) for each, even if that doesn’t really make sense for how you might eat each vegetable.
+We will use a โserving sizeโ of 100g (about 3 ยฝ ounces) for each, even if that doesnโt really make sense for how you might eat each vegetable.
 This allows you to compare protein content easily between veggies.
 We also list the number of calories in 100g because sometimes the ratio of protein to total calories is actually more useful.

 - Broccoli